section-engineering-education/engineering-education/articles/introduction-to-friend-functions-in-c++/index.md

-### Introduction
 Non-member functions of a class will not have access to the private data of another class.
 There could be situations where we want two classes to share some functions and the data members.
-In that case, we can make the function a friend of these classes which will enable the function to access the private and protected data members of the classes [friend functions and classes in c++ ](https://www.xspdf.com/resolution/10067734.html).
-This article will look at how to make a non-member function friend to a class.
+In that case, we can make the function a friend of these classes which will enable the function to access the private and protected data members of the classes.
+In this article, we will look at how to make a non-member function friend to a class.

 #### Prerequisites
 To follow along with this article, you’ll need to have:

 - [Codeblocks IDE](http://www.codeblocks.org/downloads) to run the code.

 - A basic understanding of the C++ language.

 - A basic understanding of functions.

-#### What we’ll go through
+#### Overview
 1. [Definition of Friend functions](#what-is-a-friend-function)
 2. [Importance of Friend functions](#why-do-we-need-friend-functions)
 3. [Syntax of Friend functions](#syntax-of-friend-functions)